koka-lang/madoko/doc/overview.md

 as Section [#myheader], there should never be a line break in between _Section_ and the label _#myheader_.
 In LaTeX for example, it is customary to write a non-breakable space (`~`) instead of a regular space.
-Madoko takes care of this automatically and always uses a non-breakable space  between a link and what comes before it (unless they are separated by  an explicit line break).
+Madoko takes care of this automatically and always renders a non-breakable space  between a link and what comes before it (unless the user uses an explicit line break).

-Of course, we can refer to any element that has an identity, like equations, figures, tables, etc. Here is an example with an equation:
+Of course, we can refer to _any_ element that has an identity, like equations, figures, tables, etc. Here is an example with an equation:

 ~~ Sample